 2016-2017 FEDERAL GOVERNMENT FELLOWSHIPS (EXECUTIVE AND/OR LEGISLATIVE BRANCH)

-- Dr. Andrew Bicos will begin serving as an ASME Federal Fellow in early 2017.
+- Dr. Andrew Bicos began serving as an ASME Congressional Fellow in the office of the Honorable Tom Reed (R-NY) in July 2017.
 He is director of Enterprise Flight Technology in the Office of the CTO at Boeing and Chief Engineer of Aeromechanics Technology in Boeing Research & Technology.
 He is responsible for developing the enterprise strategy for all flight sciences R&D at Boeing and managing the portfolio of activities that develop and transition technologies and processes into Boeing’s wide array of products.
 In his role as chief engineer he is responsible for the technical integrity of the capabilities delivered by the Aeromechanics Technology research organization to the business units.
 Dr. Bicos has held positions on the ASME Adaptive Structures and Material Systems Technical Committee and is a former chairman of the ASME Aerospace Division.
-He is currently the chairman of the ASME Industry Advisory Board and ASME NASA R&T Task Force.
-Dr. Bicos is interested in serving in the Executive Branch and plans to begin his Fellowship in 2017 (Placement TBD.)
+He is the former Chair of the ASME Industry Advisory Board and Member of the ASME NASA R&T Task Force.